Our friend, Jeanette Schroeder (1910 to 1999)

 Politically, Mr. Schroeder is thoroughly independent, voting for the men he likes best.
 Religiously, he is very liberal, while his wife is a Universalist.
 He is a member of the Knights of Pythias and of the Independent Order of Odd Fellows.
 He has now been in trade twenty-one years, and has been quite successful, having made every dollar by his own exertions.

 Jeanette owned 1816 Park Avenue and both my brother and I worked there doing painting and other handyman chores.
 I think she bought it as an investment, but I’m double-checking with my brother and mom.
+According to the obituary of her uncle Arthur, Jennette was living at 1816 Park Avenue in 1965, although the 1965 phone book has her living on 11th Street.

 In 1939, 1816 Park Ave. was occupied by Maynard H. Gormley, and in 1970, by Roger G. Callewaert.